ori7112/cs32-final-project-oriana-gjini/README.md

 **Part 2:** Collecting the current price.
 This is the first major piece of data to be used in the final calculation.
 We will get this information, updated every 5 min, from ComEd's live 5 min pricing link.

-**Part 3:** Collecting the average current price and average past hour price.
+**Part 3:** Collecting the average current hour price and average past hour price.
 The change between these prices will be calculated in a following part.
 Part 3 is collecting all the data necessary to get the second major piece of data to be used in the final calculation.
 This part will be broken down into 3 steps.

 * Step 1: Collect average current hour price (similarly to current price) by getting data from ComEd's live average current hour pricing link.